Global political and economic systems are in a period of immense transition

 The first proves to be the dominant response in the early years of this transition, as most countries do not have sufficient energy or resources to address both the immediate effects and underlying causes.
 Many still incorrectly believe that older economic models could continue if only they were decoupled from CO2 emissions.
 For now though, a government-regulated, World War II-scale industrial mobilisation proves the best at addressing such a rapidly growing problem in the short-term.* Efforts to address global warming had of course been pursued since the beginning of the century.
 These measures proved to be woefully inadequate.
 Now however, action is stepped up by an order of magnitude.
 Since human CO2 output has dropped to insignificant levels, work is now directed towards geo-engineering to reverse the damage done by emissions in earlier decades and centuries.*

 The survival response to global warming is originally confined to the more stable countries, but quickly follows in almost every other country that can.
-Because of the huge time lag between deployment of clean energy and a slowdown in warming, the carbon itself must be addressed.** A variety of methods are used.
-Carbon sequestration, which began to get underway in the late 2020s, is now deployed on scales large enough to remove billions of tonnes of CO2 each year.* This is often done in conjunction with food production, offering a controlled supply of CO2 gas for plants.* In addition to removing carbon, some geoengineering techniques are undertaken that directly address the temperature rise, but not the CO2 level itself.
+Because of the time lag between deployment of clean energy and a slowdown in warming, the carbon itself must be addressed.** A variety of methods are used.
+Carbon sequestration, which began to get underway in the 2020s, is now deployed on scales large enough to remove billions of tonnes of CO2 each year.* This is often done in conjunction with food production, offering a controlled supply of CO2 gas for plants.* In addition to removing carbon, some geoengineering techniques are undertaken that directly address the temperature rise, but not the CO2 level itself.
 The most common is painting roofs or large open spaces white, thereby reflecting more sunlight and lowering temperature (darker colours absorb more heat).

 Other more radical methods are employed.
 One involves seeding marine stratocumulus clouds with water droplets or nanotechnology particles, making them more reflective to incoming light.
 Another emulates the cooling effect of volcanic eruptions through the deliberate release of sulfur dioxide into the stratosphere.
 This is so potent that a single kilogram has the potential to offset several hundred thousand kilograms of CO2.* These approaches caused much debate in earlier decades, due to unpredictability about effects on rainfall.* The science has since improved, however, while simulations provided by quantum computers have removed any lingering uncertainty over the best methods and locations to use.